Back to Journal

 Sprint Planning

-With 20 stories mapped, we can plan sprints:
+With 20 stories mapped, I planned 4 sprints:

 • Sprint 1 (Walking Skeleton): Site shell, theming, MDX pipeline, deployment